honzasp/libext2/README.md

 # libext2

-This is a school project
+This is a school project to programming.
+It is not intended for serious use.
+There is a serious risk of data loss if you use it on a real volume with important data.

 ## Build requirements